“You done fucked up.”

 This place seems like a complete shit show.

 Amelie: The shit show ensues anyway.
-She would smile at all of it if she wasn’t so weak, just staying where she is as her arm is stabbed over and over again by a panicking incompetent bitch who can’t find the vein on a near-skeletal teenager.
+She would smile at all of it if she wasn’t so weak, just staying where she is as her arm is stabbed over and over again by a panicking incompetent bitch who can’t find the vein on a near-skeletal woman.
 Amelie makes a mental note to lick the wounds clean.
 She struggles to keep strength in the bruised and burning arm as she shuffles with the deputies towards what she assumes will be her cell.

 GM: Amelie is so still weak and tired.
 She can’t remember the last time she ate or drank anything.
 The splotches of vomit on the mattress she has to awkwardly lug along smell revolting.
 Before she knows it, that mattress, as well as her bedding and pillow, have slipped from her overburdened stick-like arms.
 The guards impersonally ferry her along without them.
 Another door swings open.
 A yellowed and tattered sign reads: “Caution: you are now entering a real jail.”